ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

   // Otherwise, navigate to the login page and return false };
 ```

-Be sure to replace the comments with the actual logic.
-I had to leave _something_ as an exercise for you... 🤓

 **Note:** `route` and `state` are part of the `CanActivateFn` signature, but you will not need to use them.